 Not surprisingly, one of the fastest and most powerful bikes was the Juiced CrossCurrent S2 with its large 750W rear hub motor.
 The CrossCurrent came to us in its Class 3 configuration, and it accelerated quickly to its top throttle speed of 20 mph and felt eager to get up to 28 mph using pedal assist.
 It wasn't just its speed that was impressive, however, as this bike had a very refined feel to its power delivery thanks to its combination of cadence and advanced torque sensors.
 If you want to go places quickly, the CrossCurrent has you covered.

 The Aventon Aventure has a similarly powerful 750W (1,130W peak) motor that was impressive to say the least.
 This bike was quick off the line using the throttle or pedal assist, and it held power impressively well while going up gradual hills during our throttle-only range testing.
 This fast-moving bike comes in Class 3 settings, and it had absolutely no problem ripping along at 28 mph while using pedal assist.
-The Ride1Up 700-Series also boasts a strong 750W geared hub motor.
-This bike is quick to accelerate using the throttle and it holds its speed impressively well up hills.
-Like the Aventure, it is very easy to get up to its top pedal-assisted speed of 28 mph.
-This bike is fast, but you also don't have to ride it or any of the Class 3 models at top speed all the time.
+The Ride1Up 700-Series and Cafe Cruiser also boast strong 750W geared hub motors.
+These bikes are quick to accelerate using the throttle and they hold their speed impressively well up hills.
+Like the Aventure, it is very easy to get up to the top pedal-assisted speed of 28 mph.
+These bikes are fast, but you also don't have to ride them or any of the Class 3 models at top speed all the time.
 The multiple levels of pedal assistance allow you to choose how fast you want to go, and you can also decrease the top speed through the display.